Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Optimizing the capacitance sensitivity

+For dispersive readout of spin qubits, good capacitance sensitivity $S_C$ is not sufficient to achieve high fidelity.
+One reason is that it may require a large RF bias, giving rise to back action by exciting unwanted transitions in the qubit device.
+Another reason is that the quantum capacitance is usually sizable only within a small bias range, so that increasing the RF excitation improves $S_C$ without improving the qubit readout fidelity.
+This is the case for singlet-triplet qubits, where the quantum capacitance is large only near zero detuning~\cite{Petersson2010}.
+As explained in the Supplementary Information, for dispersive readout the crucial sensitivity is to the oscillating charge induced on the gate electrode by the qubit capacitance, which in our setup corresponds to the charge induced on one plate of the varactor.
+This sensitivity is

 where $V_0$ is the root-mean-square RF voltage across the device~\cite{Ares2016}.
-For single-shot qubit readout, this sensitivity must allow for detecting a charge smaller than one electron within the qubit lifetime.
+This is a key figure of merit for dispersive spin qubit readout.
+For single-shot readout, this sensitivity must allow for detecting a charge smaller than one electron within the qubit lifetime.
 We estimate $V_0$ using a circuit model of the tank circuit as in Ref.~\cite{Ares2016}.
-For example, at $P_1 = -29\,\text{dBm}$, the incident power onto the tank circuit is $\sim10\,\text{pW}$, giving an estimated voltage $V_0 = 192\,\upmu\text{V}_{\text{rms}}$ across the device. $S_\text{S}$ is shown in Fig.~\ref{Fig:SCV0} on the right axis as a function of input power into port 1.
-This quantity worsens at slightly lower input powers than $S_C$, but reaches a value below $10^{-4}\,e/\sqrt{\text{Hz}}$ for optimal settings.\\
+For example, at $P_1 = -29\,\text{dBm}$, the incident power onto the tank circuit is $\sim10\,\text{pW}$, giving an estimated voltage $V_0 = 192\,\upmu\text{V}_{\text{rms}}$ across the device.
+The right axis of Fig.~\ref{Fig:SCV0} shows $S_{\Qtilde}$ as a function of input power into port~1. $S_{\Qtilde}$ worsens at slightly lower input power than does $S_C$, but reaches below $ 100\,\upmu e/\sqrt{\text{Hz}}$ for optimal settings.